CharmingBlaze/cyberbasic/docs/implementation/DEPENDENCIES.md

 ## Dependency Management

 ### Raylib
-Raylib is automatically downloaded and built during CMake configuration using FetchContent.
+Raylib is included as a git submodule in the repository.
+When cloning, use `git clone --recursive` to get raylib automatically.
 No manual installation required.

-**Version**: 5.0 (latest stable)
-**Source**: https://github.com/raysan5/raylib.git
+**Version**: 5.5 (latest stable, included as git submodule) **Source**: https://github.com/raysan5/raylib.git

 ### Python Packages